LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/customize-branding-sdk.md

 documentname: Mobile App Messaging SDK for Android
 subfoldername: Customization and Branding

-permalink: mobile-app-messaging-sdk-for-android-customization-and-branding-customizing-the-sdk.html
+permalink: mobile-app-messaging-sdk-for-android-customization-and-branding-customize-the-sdk.html

 indicator: messaging
 ---

 You can customize the look and feel of the conversation screen with your branding.xml file.
+Additionally, you can configure the style of the message EditText in your styles.xml file.

+### Step 1.
+Create your branding.xml file and add design attributes

-1. **Create your branding.xml file.** In your Android Studio project, right-click your app, and select **New > XML > Values XML File**.
+1. In your Android Studio project, right-click your app, and select **New > XML > Values XML File**.

 2. **Add design attributes to your branding.xml file.** The file MUST contain all the resource-names as they are listed in [Attributes](android-attributes.html).
 The Customer notes column includes space for you to add your branding.